selwynpolit/d9book/book/forms.md

 $form['field_text2']['#disabled'] = true;
 ```

-Here is the whole function where I also check what these is currently in use:
+Here is the whole function where I also check what is currently in use:

 ```php
 /**